The House of Tomorrow, first in the Paul Gregory series:

 A solitary man, Paul Gregory is the mysterious owner of trendy nightspot, Pal’s, in the Southern Illinois University town of Carbondale, Illinois.
 Liliane Greening, a researcher at the university, is putting her life back together after an emotionally crippling marriage.
-When eminently eligible bachelor Professor Sam Meredith pursues and courts Lili, female hearts can be heard breaking all over Carbondale.
+When eminently eligible bachelor Professor Sam Meredith pursues and courts Lily, female hearts can be heard breaking all over Carbondale.

 To Say Goodbye: